MajorZiploc/json-test-utility/README.md

 Look at ./src/spec/JsonComparer.test.ts for test cases / examples
 ```
 import { jsonComparer as jc } from "json-test-utility";
+// The following examples are only a subset of all the functions
+// Use intellisense on jc. to see more

 // The typecheck function
 // There are tons of options, check out the index.d.ts or intellisense for more